0xKoda/marketplace/README.md

 1. Fork this repository

-2. Update `agents.json` to add your agent's information:
+2. Update `agents.json` to add your agent's information and /assets with your image:
 ```json
 {
   "name": "youragent",